 According to AccuQuote, there are two types of life insurance products: term and permanent.
 Both types come in different subtypes to satisfy different needs.
-Permanent type is aimed to provide coverage for as long as you need.
-There are many kinds of permanent life insurance but the key categories include whole life and universal life.
+The permanent type is aimed to provide coverage for as long as you need.
+There are many kinds of permanent life insurance, but the key categories include whole life and universal life.

-Term life insurance is temporary insurance which may last for 10-30 years, typically.
-It can provide coverage for the only limited period of time.
+Term life insurance is temporary insurance that may last for 10-30 years, typically.
+It can provide coverage for only a limited period of time.
 The policies are quite clear and, usually, cheap.
 Insurance companies, as a rule, guarantee that each year you will pay the same cost for your coverage.
 The rates may vary from $25 to $200 per month.
-Once your term comes to an end, you will get a notice about the increased costs for life insurance.
+Once your term comes to an end, you will get a notice about the increased costs of life insurance.

 When comparing two types of insurance, we may admit that universal life and whole life cost more than temporary insurance.
 Unlike term, permanent insurance lasts forever.
 As long as you pay your premiums, your family members are guaranteed to get the death benefit, no matter when you die.
 Permanent insurance provides cash value which may be accessed at any time for any reason.

 Before proceeding to software solutions, let’s talk about the traditional insurance life cycle.
 Usually, people may plan their life insurance according to definite periods of their lives.
-Thus, according to Lenox Advisors, there are the following stages of life insurance cycle:
+Thus, according to Lenox Advisors, there are the following stages of the life insurance cycle.

 35-45 years old clients – growing income and/or family – on this stage, people usually need insurance for business planning purposes like buying/selling, deferred compensation, business succession, etc. It also comprises tax-advanced strategies, private placement life insurance, and access to an increase in policy cash value, etc.